 “Humanity will not wait passively millions of years for evolution to offer a better brain.”

 Nootropics might seem like a new trend.
 Maybe you’ve heard the media throwing the term around within the last few years with Silicon Valley coders taking the supplements to achieve an ‘alpha brain.’
-Or, maybe this is even your first time hearing about them.

-It’s true that brain supplements have recently risen to popularity.
-But they have actually been around forever.
+It’s true that brain supplements have recently risen to popularity but they have actually been around forever.

 Throughout history, whether they recognized them or not, people have reaped the benefits of natural nootropics, like caffeine from green tea or creatine from red meat and fish.